 Then visit the Orchestra Compensation Reports archive where you’ll find links to each article in the series dating back to 2005.
 Articles from this year’s installment will be added as they are published.

-Given how crazy work has been since the onset of the pandemic, I hired a little extra help in gathering this year’s data.
-I wanted to be sure and say thank you for doing such an exceptional job (you know who you are).
+I am crazy grateful for the assistance I get in the form of some hired help in gathering this year’s data.
+I wanted to be sure and say thank you for continuing to do such an exceptional job (you know who you are).